 Regulation 1107/2009 establishes rules for the authorization of plant protection products (PPPs).
-PPPs (i.e., pesticides) must contain active substances approved on the active substances list as established under EU Commission Implementing Regulation No 540/2011 of May, 2011 and authorized for use in the EU.
+PPPs (i.e., pesticides) must contain active substances approved on the active substances list as established under EU Commission Implementing Regulation No 540/2011 and authorized for use in the EU.

-Rules for marketing and using pesticides in Poland are regulated by the Law on plant protection products of March 8, 2013 (consolidated text: Polish Journal of Laws of 2023, item 340).
+Rules for marketing and using pesticides in Poland are regulated by the Act on Plant Protection Products of March 8, 2013 (consolidated text in Polish: Polish Journal of Laws of 2024, item 630).

-Basic rules for the protection of plants against harmful organisms are available in the Act on Protection of Plant against Harmful Organisms of February 13, 2020 (consolidated text: Polish Journal of Laws of 2022, item 2056).
+Basic rules for the protection of plants against harmful organisms are available in the Act on Protection of Plant against Harmful Organisms of February 13, 2020 (consolidated text in Polish: Polish Journal of Laws of 2023, item 301).